terraform-ibm-modules/terraform-ibm-powervs-infrastructure/solutions/standard-extend/README.md

-# IBM Cloud Catalog Solution for Power Virtual Server with VPC Landing Zone Standard Extend Variation
+# IBM Cloud Catalog Solution for Power Virtual Server with VPC Landing Zone Extend Standard Landscape Variation

-This example extends an existing PowerVS infrastructure for deployable architectures deployed as standard variation with an additional PowerVS workspace.
+This example extends an existing PowerVS infrastructure for deployable architectures deployed as Standard Landscape Variation with an additional PowerVS workspace.
 It provisions the following infrastructure on top of the deployed Full Stack solution:

 - A **Power Virtual Server workspace** with the following network topology:
     - Creates two private networks: a management network and a backup network
     - Attaches the PowerVS workspace to transit gateway
     - Creates an SSH key.
-    - Optionally imports list of stock catalog images.
     - Optionally imports up to three custom images from Cloud Object Storage.

 ### Notes:
 - Make sure that you select a PowerVS zone that is different from the one used for the prerequisite infrastructure.